hezronkimutai/boondocks-bn-backend/README.md

 - Run migrations using `npm run migrate`

-- Run `npx sequelize-cli db:seed:all` for commit the seeds to the database
+- Run `npm run db:seed` for commit the seeds to the database

 - To undo:
-       - all seeders run `npx sequelize-cli db:seed:undo`
+       - all seeders run `npm run db:seed:undo`
        - all migrations run `npm run migrate:undo`

 #### Run the app